SWEN610-F22/backpack/docs/DesignDoc.md

 _Customer login_
 As a customer, I want to login through my username to Backpack so that I can access member-only features.
+**User Create Account**

+- The create account feature enables a new user to create their account so they can login and access member-only features.

 **Inventory Management**
 The Inventory Management feature provides a dashboard for the admin to keep track of their inventory.